 My husband and I decided that it would be a gift to leave my practice at St. Joseph's Villa and work at home as a stay at home mom for our young sons and sharing my other talents as a volunteer and parent liason in our community of schools.
 A gift all four of us cherished and benefited from during those years.
 Within only 5 short years after that decision they are now middle school and junior high-school school ages.
 As they attend school full-time, I have achieved a long term goal of beginning a private practice in marriage, couples, individual and family counseling here in the Irondequoit Community.
 I work part-time in that role.

 I am so happy to now be included in the St. Kateri School Family it feels so natural to be here and I look forward to contributing to your child(ren)'s emotional growth and academic success.

 I can be reached via email at email@example.com.
 Please feel welcome to reach out to me and I will gladly make time to talk with or meet you.

-Thank you for taking the time to get to know me and please make the time to come visit me in my office (located at the end of the hallway, near exit doors, across from the 3rd and 4th grade classrooms, and located next to the Faith Formation office, you'll know my office door by the banner in the background of the photo of me on the school counselor home page.
+Thank you for taking the time to get to know me and please make the time to come visit me in my office (located opposite the stage in the gym).
 You will find me on site Monday through Thursday, from 8:15 am to 3:15 pm.
 Can you tell I want you to find me?